-The Accounts Audit and Regulations 2015 require the Council to prepare and publish a governance statement on an annual The Annual Governance basis.
-Statement (AGS) describes the Council's governance framework including the systems, processes, culture, and values that are used to direct and control the Council's activities.
+The Accounts and Audit

+Regulations 2015 require the

+Council to prepare and publish a

+governance statement on an

+annual basis.
+The Annual

+Governance Statement (AGS)

+describes the Council's

+governance framework including

+the systems, processes, culture,

+and values that are used to direct

+and control the Council's activities.